 Course examines aging within multicultural society.
 Content includes effects of race, class, sex, physical and cognitive ability on aging among diverse populations in America; cultural expectations about and difficulties of aging; and impact of diversity on public policy decisions and implementation.

 Course examines nature and causes of violence in context of contemporary American society.
 Content includes historical trends in violent behavior, social factors contributing to violence; types of violent behavior (interpersonal, collective,and organizational); strategies to prevent the expression of violence, and system of social control.

 Course explores major issues relating to field of sociology.
 Topics selected from subspecialties: socialization, social organization, deviance, stratification, race and ethnicity, gender, social institutions, collective behavior, urbanization, and social change.
 Focus and/or scope differ from other sociology courses currently offered.
 Can be repeated on different topics up to three times for up to nine credits.
+Fee Varies.
 Prerequisite may vary by topic.